w-lfpup/wctk-redux-ssr/README.md

 # Wctk-Redux-SSR-Demo

-A demonstration of how to build a modern (2025) server-side-rendered web app using web components and state management.
+A demonstration of a possible way to build a server-side-rendered web app with web components and state management.

 Checkout the [live demo](https://w-lfpup.github.io/wctk-redux-ssr-demo)!

 ## Details

-For this example, web components are built using [wctk-js]() and state management is implemented with [redux]()
+For this example, web components are built using [wctk-js](https://github.com/w-lfpup/wctk-js) and state management is implemented with [redux](https://redux.js.org)

 This example demonstrates how to deliver an initial response with:
 - SSR / SSG styles and structure